 In November 2017 my friend came to visit me in Hanoi and we figured it would be a great opportunity to visit Sapa, as we both were keen on exploring that part of Vietnam.
+Here is our story.

-First things first, getting there.
 Our initial plan was to go by motorbike but since the distance was longer than anticipated we looked into other options, such as the train or bus.
 Both had overnight options, but we took a bus as it was cheaper and would drop us off directly in Sapa, in contrary to the train which would have its last stop in Lao Cai and we would’ve figured out a way to go to Sapa from there (taxi or bus).
-Also, since the construction of the new and better roads towards Sapa the bus ride only takes roughly 5-6 hours, while the train would take 10 hours.
-As we didn’t mind a coach, we booked our tickets to leave early in the morning and payed 400K VND each for return tickets.
+Also, since the construction of the new and better roads towards Sapa, the bus ride only takes roughly 5-6 hours, while the train would take 10 hours.
+As we didn’t mind a coach, we booked our tickets to leave early in the morning and paid 400K VND each for return tickets.
 We got seats in the middle, with the front seats being the most expensive (but supposedly most comfortable) and the back seats the cheapest but least comfortable.

 The next day we went to the arranged meeting point where the coach would pick us up.
 I was actually surprised by the high comfort level.
 These coaches were actual sleeping coaches, contrary to the European coaches.
-We got blankets, a complementary bottle of water and lots of legroom.
+We got blankets, a complimentary bottle of water and lots of legroom.
 The seats weren’t really assigned so we picked some nice seats somewhere in the middle on top.

 The bus ride was quite comfortable, as we did have some stops regularly.
 Every time we made a stop the bus company provided slippers to use, which is quite an experience if you are European as we just keep our shoes on.
 Here, they gave us plastic bags to put them in to keep the bus clean and hence, the slippers.

 After a good lunch we set out for the hike, and it took us about 6 hours to reach the homestay and it was already dark when we arrived.
 The homestay was actually the house of one of our guides somewhere in Lao Cai, in a small municipality around 15 km away from Sapa.
-As the evening settled she cooked us dinner and in exchange we entertained her 5 young children.
+As the evening settled she cooked us dinner and in exchange, we entertained her 5 young children.